slackapi/bolt-js/docs/_tutorials/getting_started.md

 ---

 ### Next steps
-You just built your first Bolt app! 🎉
+You just built your first Bolt for JavaScript app! 🎉

-Now that you have a basic app up and running, you can start exploring the parts of Bolt that will make your app stand out.
-Here are some ideas about where to look next:
+Now that you have a basic app up and running, you can start exploring how to make your Bolt app stand out.
+Here are some ideas about what to explore next:

 * Read through the [Basic concepts](https://slack.dev/bolt#basic) to learn about the different methods and features your Bolt app has access to.